PanDAWMS/panda-docs/docs/source/client/pchain.rst

     :caption: loop_body.cwl

-The local variables in the loop like :brown:`xxx` and :brown:`yyy` are defined in the ``inputs`` section of :brown:`loop_body.cwl` with the :hblue:`param_` prefix and their default values.
+The local variables in the loop like :brown:`xxx` and :brown:`yyy` are defined in the ``inputs`` section of :brown:`loop_body.cwl` with the :hblue:`param_` prefix and their initial values.
 They are internally translated to the parameter dictionary shared by all tasks in the sub-workflow.
 In each iteration, :hblue:`%%blah%%` in ``opt_args`` is replaced with the actual value in the dictionary.
 A loop count is inserted to the output dataset names, like